 One thing to remember is that you should not be selling the VIP on the greatness of your book.
 You need to sell them on their own value as a potential endorser of your book.
-In other words, don’t start off by saying how great your book is, start by saying why you admire their opinion and why it’s important to you to have it.
+In other words, don’t start off by saying how great your book is, start by saying why you admire their opinion and why it’s important for you to have it.

 Also share your reasons for writing the book, why you chose this topic, and who the market your book is benefiting.
 And then they can readily see that you are marketing to a similar audience that they already serve, or want to serve.
-Doing this allows them to see the advantages in having their name visible to your network of readers.
+Doing this allows them to see the advantages of having their name visible to your network of readers.

 Remember, they are looking to connect with, and increase the size of, their own audience, and sell more books, as much as you are.
 They also want, or need, to be seen as a “good guy”.
-And appear as someone that is helping and promoting someone within the industry.
+And appear like someone that is helping and promoting someone within the industry.
 And also be seen as the “go-to” expert for the other experts.
 All of this helps the VIP with their own credibility.
 And it helps get you the perfect expert to write your foreword.